German War Graves Commission: War grave database online

-The German War Graves Commission offers an accessible online database of 4.8 million individual names for World Wars I and II.
+The People's Alliance of the German War Graves Care offers an accessible online database of 4.8 million individual names for World Wars I and II.

 War cemeteries and war dead of World War I and II inside of Germany are also documented in these files (895,561 in 2010).
 Among these are war dead transferred to Germany or persons who died within Germany but only those are registered whose remains were transferred to war cemetery areas within civil cemeteries, not those removed to individual family graves.

 Further in this database persons can be found who died by aerial bombing of cities, as prisoner of war or in imprisonment, partly foreign members of German auxiliary troops who died in World War II or even some members of Wehrmacht who died before World War II began.

-A grave research request (Grabnachforschungsauftrag in German) can be sent online or as hardcopy to Volksbund (German War Grave Commission) to clarify the unknown fate of a German soldier.
+A grave research request (Grabnachforschungsauftrag in German) can be sent online or as hardcopy to the People's Alliance of the German War Grave Care to clarify the unknown fate of a German soldier.
 As some family names are very common it is important to mention all given names and the date of birth of the missing soldier.
 As additional data should be given if available: date of death, last unit (Truppenteil in German) and last letters.
 Often withdrawing troops could not bury their casualties.
 Detailed data on the war dead of World War I were reconstructed by volunteers in digital format.

 List of German cemeteries by country/conflict

 War cemetery database online

-German War Graves Commission has an online inventory of its cemeteries.
+The People's Alliance of the German War Graves Care has an online inventory of its cemeteries.
 Data collected for each cemetery are location (geography), how to reach, number of dead, course of military events in the region and architecture of the cemetery.